There's lots of scary information online about IP Claims for Amazon sellers.

 If you're interested in using the IP Alert extension, it's available for purchase for a one-time price (no monthly subscription needed).

-Click here to purchase (or learn more about) IP Alert.
+Click here to learn more about IP Alert and claim your discount.

 Protect Your Amazon Account Health